micheledallatorre/mws-restaurant-stage-1/README.md

 # INFO
 Fetched from Udacity's Start Code.
 This Github Repo is used to accomplish the Mobile-Web-Specialist Nanodegree.

+To run the project:

+1. launch Git bash and navigate to this folder, then
-To run the project launch Git bash with command `python -m http.server 8000` then open your browser and go to `http://localhost:8000`
+	1. run command `python -m http.server 8000` then open your browser and go to `http://localhost:8000`
+	2. repeat step 1 but run `gulp` that runs the gulp default task
+2. launch server mws-restaurant-stage-2 by going to its directory and launching `node server` (to check if it's working go to http://localhost:1337/restaurants)

 ---